sara-sabr/ITStrategy/_pages/en/esdc-it-strategy.md

 **1) Technology is a shared accountability between stakeholders**

 Lines of businesses _share the costs and risks_ of using technology with the IT branch.
-Before an IT-enabled initiative is launched, the business problem to solve with technology _is clear_, business experts _fully participate_ in the execution of the initiative in partnership with their technology colleagues, and _rapid feedback_ from end-users is not only promoted, it is _enabled_.
+Before an IT-enabled initiative is launched, the business problem to solve with technology _is clear_, business experts _fully participate_ in the execution of the initiative in partnership with their technology colleagues, and _rapid feedback_ from end users is not only promoted, it is _enabled_.

 The business vs IT paradigm is replaced with a team partnership paradigm.